The Stolen Car Insurance Claim Process

 Dealing With Car Theft

 It’s late at night, you worked a double shift, and it was an overall stressful day -- and you still have to get home in time to feed your family and run some errands.
 As you’re walking out to your normal streetside parking spot, you get a funny feeling.
-Something is definitely off.
+Something is off.
 As you get closer to your car -- or rather, where your car should be -- your heart starts to race.
 It’s nowhere to be seen!
 You frantically look every which way before calling 911.
 By the time the police arrive at the scene, you are trying to remember as many details as you can about your vehicle, and hoping for its safe return.

 What would you do if your vehicle was stolen?
 Do you know how the stolen car insurance claim process works?
 Through the bewilderment and adrenaline rush, you need to remain calm and think clearly.
 Your first response should be to verify no other possible explanation exists to explain your missing car.
-Did you park illegally making you susceptible to having your vehicle towed?
+Did you park illegally, making you susceptible to having your vehicle towed?
 Are you in jeopardy of having your vehicle repossessed?
 It can be very embarrassing to file a stolen car insurance claim and police report just to realize it wasn’t stolen after all.

-Once you have worked through alternate reasons for your vehicle to be missing and determine your vehicle was definitely stolen, it is time to start the car insurance claim process.
+Once you have worked through alternate reasons for your vehicle to be missing and determine your vehicle was stolen, it is time to start the car insurance claim process.

-In every state in the U.S., you must hold comprehensive coverage on your insurance policy in order to have coverage for a stolen vehicle.
+In every state in the U.S., you must hold comprehensive coverage on your insurance policy to have coverage for a stolen vehicle.
 Even if your car was stolen from your residence, only an auto policy with comprehensive coverage will cover your loss, not your home insurance policy.
-It is a common misconception a home policy will cover a vehicle and it is not true.
+It is a common misconception a home policy will cover a vehicle, and it is not true.
 Auto policies cover autos and home policies cover homes.

-A stolen car needs to be documented as soon as possible by police.
+A stolen car needs to be documented as soon as possible by the police.
 You should also notify your insurance company immediately of the situation by contacting your insurance agent or calling your insurance carrier’s customer service number.
 Your insurance agent can help you verify whether you have comprehensive coverage listed on your policy and help you file the claim.

 Many insurance companies require a minimum waiting period for a stolen car claim to be finalized.
 Often the wait time it thirty days in order to see if the vehicle can be recovered.
 The time period typically starts at the time the vehicle was stolen and not when you filed the claim.
 Ask your insurance carrier what time frame is required for your claim to be finalized.